 - The central nervous system

 While pesticides and herbicides are not the only chemicals that should be avoided, they are some of the most prevalent.
 The best way to avoid ingesting these anti-nutrients is to buy organic foods including organic fruits, vegetables, dairy, meats, etc. Conventional animals are fed grains and feed that contain a lot of pesticides.
-Chemicals such as pesticides are stored in the fat of the animals body, and when they are eaten or their milk is drank, the consumer is getting a concentration of these chemicals.
+Chemicals such as pesticides are stored in the fat of the animal’s body, and when they are eaten or their milk is consumed, the consumer is getting a concentration of these chemicals.

-If you are switching from a conventional diet to an organic one and are concerned about the chemicals and toxins left from your original lifestyle, you may want to look into doing a Fertility Cleanse to help support the liver in cleansing out these compounds.
+If you are switching from a conventional diet to an organic one and are concerned about the chemicals and toxins left over from your original lifestyle, you may want to look into doing a Fertility Cleanse to help support the liver in cleaning out these compounds.
 In addition, if you are overweight, losing weight and sweating are the best ways to get rid of the chemicals that are stored in the fat.

-So avoiding processed sugars is one of the best things that you can do to eat a healthier, fertility friendly diet.
-Be clear that I am not recommending to eat sugar-free foods or diet sodas either, as they are also known to cause many health issues as well and should be avoided with as much vigour.
+So avoiding processed sugars is one of the best things that you can do to eat a healthier, fertility-friendly diet.
+Be clear that I am not recommending to eat sugar-free foods or diet sodas either, as they are also known to cause many health issues as well and should be avoided with as much vigor.
 What I am recommending to eat instead is a healthy, whole food, plant-based diet (you can include meat or not, it is up to you) as nature intended and avoid processed sugar.

 Some alternatives to processed sugars are:

-Stevia– steivia is an amazing herb that is sweet but contains no sugar whatsoever.
+Stevia– stevia is an amazing herb that is sweet but contains no sugar whatsoever.
 It is very potent so start with a small amount, let the flavor grow on you.
 My favorite form is the powdered herb, which should be green, not white.

 Honey – in small amounts honey is a good sweetener